 A brand-new start to a better future!
 You've completed your class schedule and now it's time to purchase your textbooks.
-Here are a few tips to follow this semester when you buy your books:
+We are happy to help you figure out what materials you need and the best ways to obtain those items.